 But the disruptive consumer does not stop there.
 According to research from Capita, over half (56%) of all consumers said it was important that their bank or building society acted sustainably and ethically.
 This does appear to be a direct result of the pandemic and increased awareness of the climate crisis, with consumers taking time to reappraise what’s important to them.

-Put bluntly; these views have been extended to those businesses where they wish to spend their money.
+Put bluntly, these views have been extended to those businesses where they wish to spend their money.
 Millennials are leading the charge in this ethics revolution, with 60% claiming it’s important, followed by Boomers (57%) and Gen X [39-53 years old] (55%).

 The democratisation of financial products